 The Open Society Foundations (OSF) is an international philanthropic network led by Soros.
-Not only is the 88-year-old billionaire the founder and current chairman of OSF, he has given the organization over $32 million in donations since its inception in 1993.
+Not only is the 88-year-old billionaire the founder and current chairman of OSF, he has given the organization over $32 billion in donations since its inception in 1993.
 (RELATED: Senate Overwhelmingly Votes To Pass Bill Denouncing BDS Movement)

 While the OSF advertises itself as a human rights organization dedicated to making governments more accountable to its citizens, the group is largely known in the U.S. for supporting progressive campaigns.
 The Sixteen Thirty Fund, for example, received over $2 million from the Open Society Policy Center, an arm of the OSF, between 2012 and 2016.
 The Sixteen Thirty Fund went on to lead a campaign against Brett Kavanaugh’s 2018 nomination to the Supreme Court.

 Soros, himself, is a behemoth among Democratic boosters.
 Open Secrets listed him as the 8th most prolific individual donor in the country during 2018.